 State-run lotteries seem simple on the surface, but a lot is going on under the surface.
 The lotteries are a form of gambling because like gambling, winning depends on the element of chance.
 No set strategy or system can guarantee a win.
-It is fair to say that it is the most popular form of legal gambling people get to enjoy in most states across the US.
+It is fair to say that it is the most popular form of legal gambling people enjoy in most states across the US.

 Lotteries were highly popular in the 19th century, but in the 20th century, gambling became illegal across the country.
 But by the 1960s, the concept of state-controlled lotteries was established as local governments began to realize their financial benefits.

-The lottery process is not as simple as it seems, and there are some secrets that people in charge of the lottery do not want the people to know.
+The lottery process is not as simple as it seems, and there are some lottery secrets that people in charge of the lottery do not want the people to know.

 Here are some of the lottery mysteries revealed, making it easier for people to understand the lottery process.

-10. Lottery sales and Unemployment
+10. Lottery sales and unemployment

-There is a lot of fluctuation in the unemployment rate of the United States, and there is a direct relationship between the employment status of citizens and the sales of lottery tickets.
+There is a lot of fluctuation in the unemployment rate in the United States, and there is a direct relationship between the employment status of citizens and the sales of lottery tickets.
 John Mikesell, Professor from Indiana University, wrote a study in 1994 discussing the relationship between the two.

 The lotto sales increase with unemployment because people see it as a quick fix for their financial issues.
 New York Times confirmed this as the major reason for an increase in sales in 2008.